elsantiF/orbis/docs/appendix/why.md

 ## Why no 'static' keyword?

 The 'static' keyword have little to no sense in a no forced OOP language.
 It usually hides an architectural problem instead of resolving it.
-Also, 'static' in many languages is actually 'syntatyc sugar' for other things.
+Also, 'static' in many languages is actually 'syntactic sugar' for other things.

 ## Why meta-programming?